rur/good/README.md

 #### Good Scaffold \<site\>

-Create a new app at `./portal` relative to the current project.
+The example creates a new app at `./portal` relative to the current project.

     $ good scaffold ./portal

 #### Good Page \<site\> \<name\>

-Add a new 'settings' page to an existing scaffold path.
+The example adds a new 'settings' page to the existing `./portal` scaffold.

     $ good page ./portal settings